-The President's Committee for Public Art on Campus was created to encourage the display of student-made public art on campus.
+President Schwarz created the President's Award for Public Art on Campus to encourage the display of student-made public art on campus.
 The Committee is requesting proposals for an installation in an outdoor public space on the Purchase College campus.
 All forms of art are under consideration, including sculpture, murals and new media art.
 The chosen installation will remain in place for up to eleven months.

 The competition is open to all current Purchase College students, regardless of major.
-Collaborative submissions are encouraged and artists may submit more than one proposal.
+Collaborative submissions with current Purchase College students are encouraged and artists may submit more than one proposal.

 A stipend of $2500.00 is being offered to cover the cost of materials, fabrication, installation, maintenance costs and de-installation.

-The submitted proposals will be evaluated by the members of the President's Committee for Public Art on Campus.
-All decisions of the Committee are final.
+The submitted proposals will be evaluated by the members of the President's Committee for Public Art on Campus and the President's Office.
+All decisions are final.
 Decisions will be made on the basis of the submitted application and supporting materials and will consider the following criteria:

 Artistic Merit: The proposed work should exhibit creativity and a high standard of design.
 The artist's application should, through previous work, demonstrate proficiency in the proposed medium.